Fair and useful benchmarks for measuring training and inference performance of ML hardware, software, and services.

 - 5/2/18: MLPerf Training v0.5 launched.
 Results due 11/9.

 The MLPerf inference benchmark measures how fast a system can perform ML inference using a trained model.
 The MLPerf inference benchmark is intended for a wide range of systems from mobile devices to servers.
 To learn more about it, read the overview, read the inference rules, or consult the reference implementation of each benchmark.
 If you intend to submit results, please read the submission rules carefully before you start work.
-The inference results will be available soon.
+The v0.5 inference results are available.

 MLPerf welcomes everyone who is interested in the performance of ML systems!
 You can: